 If you commonly use waterproof mascara or eyeliner, take note: PFCs are big culprits here, because they’re water repellents.

 Teflon.
 Teflon is one specific PFA worth calling out—it’s the brand name for Polytetrafluoroethylene (PTFE), and is sometimes added to cosmetics to improve the texture.
 But like other PFAs, it’s linked to hormone disruption and reproductive issues.

 Resorcinol.
 “This common ingredient in hair color and bleaching products has been linked to skin irritation and immune system dysfunction,” says Shrestha.
 “In animal studies, resorcinol can disrupt normal thyroid function.”

 Carbon black.
 The EWG has flagged this pigment (which is often found in mascara and eyeliner) because of its possible link to cancer with regard to inhalation (not topical application).
 For what it’s worth, the FDA has put some limits on the amounts used—but it’s still widely found in cosmetics at retailers everywhere.

-“Given the lack of regulations and federal oversight on what chemicals are allowed in beauty products, it’s important for consumers to seek out and demand products that are non-toxic,” says Shrestha.
+“Given the lack of regulations and federal oversight on what ingredients are allowed in beauty products, it’s important for consumers to seek out and demand products that are clean,” says Shrestha.
 “This not only drives innovation for brands creating better products, but also increases accountability so that consumers don’t have to spend time doing research on ingredients to ensure safety.”
 In other words, get comfortable calling brands on their BS—all in the name of a safer beauty industry for all.